M1 (Copenhagen Metro): Route

 M1 starts at Vanløse, where there is transfer to the S-train's lines C and H. The line starts elevated and is located in fare zone 2.
 The borough of Vanløse is mostly a residential area.
 The line then runs into the enclave municipality of Frederiksberg, running parallel to the Frederikssund Line of the S-train.
 At Flintholm, there is transfer to the C, F and H-lines of the S-train.
 Flintholm is the country's third-largest public transport hub.
 The station is located at the Grøndal Park, and is the borderline between the urban and suburban Copenhagen.
 The area around Lindevang is a redeveloped industrial area, that now is mostly residential, in addition to hosting the Copenhagen Business School.

-After Lindevang, the line dives into the tunnel that it is follows through the city center.
+After Lindevang, the line dives into the tunnel that it follows through the city center.
 At Fasanvej is another campus of the Copenhagen Business School.
 Frederiksberg serves the center of the municipality, that in addition to many public offices and cultural facilities, serves the University of Copenhagen's Frederiksberg Campus and another campus of the Copenhagen Business School.
 The station is located in both fare zone 1 and 2.
 Frederiksberg became a transfer station to M3 when the City Circle Line was opened on 29 September 2019.
 Forum is the last station in Frederiksberg Municipality, but located only a few blocks from the Copenhagen borough of Nørrebro.
 The Forum area is a residential area from the 1930s and 1940, built in functionalism, and hosts the Royal Danish Academy of Music.